 - examines where those emails land, marks them as “not spam” if they end up in Spam

 - marks them as “read”, and replies to them as well

 - marks emails as “Important” in some cases

 Warm-up works by training Google’s algorithms to see that emails coming from your email account are desirable and highly engaging.

 Several email warm-up services like Lemwarm and Mailwarm already exist, but I found flaws and room for improvement in these systems, and so our development team got to work.
 We believe our warm-up system is the best one on the market.
 GMass’s automated warm-up system is an improvement over others because of the following:

-- Auto-detect the right settings: GMass auto detects what your daily volume and ramp-up should be by automatically analyzing your account’s sending patterns.
+- Auto-detect the right settings: GMass auto detects what your daily volume and ramp-up should be by automatically analyzing your email account’s sending patterns.

 - It’s completely free to the public.

-How do you warm up an account?
+How do you warm up an email account for increased deliverability?